-Automotive technicians are in high demand in California and throughout the U.S. but there is a lack of trained professionals to meet this demand.
+Automotive technicians are in high demand in California and throughout the U.S., but there is a lack of trained professionals to meet this demand.
 This shortage of well-trained technicians has been caused by advances in computerized engine controls, evolving emissions regulations, and development of alternative technologies driven by the ever-escalating cost of fuel.
-The Las Positas College Automotive Technology program can provide the skills necessary to gualify as trained entry-level technicians, as well as for career advancement.
+The Las Positas College Automotive Technology program can provide the skills necessary to qualify as trained entry-level technicians, as well as for career advancement.
 Students work side by side and hands-on with industry professionals in a fully equipped and up-to-date facility.

 - Degrees:

-- AS Automotive Electronics Technology
+- o AS Automotive Electronics Technology

 - Certificates:

-- Automotive Service Technician
+- o Automotive Service Technician

-- Automotive Technician
+- o Automotive Technician

+- Career Certificate:

-- California Smog Program
+- o California Smog Program